-One of the books I’m reading at the moment, (Who Stole My Church, MacDonald), made an interesting statement.
+One of the books I’m reading at the moment, (Who Stole My Church, by MacDonald), made an interesting statement.
 “I’m beginning understand why the younger guys prefer to start churches.
 I sometimes think that changing one is impossible.”

 The (Western) church just seems so stuck in it’s ways.